Funded Partners

 Hours: Mon – Fri, 6:30am – 6pm

-The mission of Community Child Care Services is to promote Kindergarten Readiness through a nurturing, safe and structured learning environment which focuses on the whole child.
+Our mission is to promote Kindergarten Readiness through a nurturing, safe and structured learning environment which focuses on the whole child.
 As a 501c3 non-profit organization, we offer families income-based child care and accept child care certificates.

 Gallatin Day Care Center, Inc.